New build snagging list: What issues to look for

 Using a professional not only gives you peace of mind but they’ll actively manage the snagging process ensuring that all snags are fixed.
 Also, a professional report can help you in dealing with a developer and avoid being fobbed off.

 It’s also worth conducting your own snagging and being as thorough as possible.
 Test everything and have high standards.
+It’s worth compiling your own snagging list as part of the process.

 What can I do with snags after moving in?